 Overview of Attachment 8 1

-A: Vertical and Radial ZOI A-1
+Table/Plot Set A: Vertical and Radial 98th Percentile Heat Release Rate (HRR) Zone of Influence (ZOI) A-1 to A-17

-B: Minimum HRR to Create a Damaging H B-1
+Table/Plot Set B: Minimum HRR to Create a Damaging Hot Gas Layer (HGL) B-1 to B-5

-C: HRR Profiles of Fires Involving Cable Trays C-1
+Table/Plot Set C: HRR Profiles of Fires Involving Horizontal Cable Trays C-1 to C-72

-D: Vertical D-1
+Table/Plot Set D: Vertical ZOI and Corresponding Damage Time versus Severity Factor (SF) D-1 to D-18

-E: Radial E-1
+Table/Plot Set E: Radial ZOI and Corresponding Damage Time versus SF E-1 to E-18

-: Detector Actuation and Sprinkler Activation Times -1
+Table/Plot Set F: Detector Actuation and Sprinkler Activation Times F-1 to F-70

 Overview of Attachment 8

 This attachment consists of a collection of tables and plots that are used in support of a Phase 2 assessment.
-Various Fire Dynamics Tools (FDTs) from NUREG1805 were used to generate the data that are presented in the tables and plots.
-To automate the process the FDT calculations were implemented in a series of spreadsheets.
+Various Fire Dynamics Tools (FDTs) from NUREG-1805 and a new method to calculate the time needed to heat a cable target to damage or ignition referred to as the “heat soak method” were used to generate the data that are presented in the tables and plots.
+To automate the process, the FDT calculations were implemented in a series of spreadsheets.
 The assumptions and background for these calculations is discussed in Section 06.03 of IMC 0308, Attachment 3, Appendix F.

-A total of sets of tables and plots (labeled A-) were developed.
+A total of five sets of tables and plots (labeled A-F) were developed.
 The sets are briefly described below.

-Set A - Vertical and Radial Zone of Influence (ZOI):
+Table/Plot Set A - Vertical and Radial 98th Percentile Heat Release Rate (HRR) Zone of Influence (ZOI):

-Table/lot set A provides the vertical and radial ZOI for fixed and transient ignition sources, and for confined liquid fuel pool fires and unconfined liquid fuel spill fires.
-It is used to screen ignition sources that cannot cause damage to in the fire area and that are not capable of causing fire to spread to secondary combustibles (Step 2.3.2), and to identify the damaged target set for a specified FDS 1 scenario (Step 2.5.1).
+Table/Plot set A provides the vertical and radial 98th percentile HRR ZOI for fixed and transient ignition sources, and for confined liquid fuel pool fires and unconfined liquid fuel spill fires.
+It is used to screen ignition sources that cannot cause damage to various targets ((i.e., thermoset (TS) cables, thermoplastic (TP) cables, and sensitive electronics (SE)) in the fire area and that are not capable of causing fire to spread to secondary combustibles (Step 2.3.2), and to identify the damaged target set for a specified FDS 1 scenario (Step 2.5.1).

-Set B - Minimum HRR to Create a Damaging Hot Gas Layer (HGL):
+Table/Plot Set B - Minimum HRR to Create a Damaging Hot Gas Layer (HGL):

-Table/lot set B provides the minimum HRR that is needed to create damaging HGL conditions for a range of compartment sizes and different target types.
+Table/Plot set B provides the minimum HRR that is needed to create damaging HGL conditions for a range of compartment sizes and different target types.
 It is used to screen ignition sources that are not capable of generating a damaging HGL (Step 2.3.3), and to identify scenarios involving secondary combustibles that can cause development of a damaging HGL in the fire area (Step 2.5.2).
+The heat soak method was not used in the development of table/plot set B, i.e., a cable is assumed damaged without delay when the plume temperature surrounding the cable or the incident radiant heat flux reaches the damage threshold.
+Consequently, the minimum HRR to create a damaging HGL given in the tables and plots in set B is lower than if the minimum HRR for the same target type and identical floor area and ceiling height had been calculated using the heat soak method.

-Set C - HRR Profiles of Fires Involving Cable Trays:
+Table/Plot Set C - HRR Profiles of Fires Involving Horizontal Cable Trays: